RoninElliot/menusystem/README.md

 ## Descrption

-The Program show a menu in Your Console, and You instead of enter a number of menu:
+The Program show a menu in Your Console, and You instead of enter a number

-1-play

-2-quit

-enter: 2 (and enter)

-dont be like that.

-You Can Switch With Keyboard
+You Can Switch With Keyboard!

 HOW?